the-events-calendar/tribe-common/tests.md

 5. Avoid "clever" code in tests: clarity is paramount in testing over smart code.
 6. If a test is complicated to write either you are trying to test too much or the thing you are testing it too complicated: refactor the code you are testing and get back.
 7. Test one thing per per test method.
 E.g. an object reads and writes?
 Write a test for the reading and a test for the writing.
-8. While you can use XDebug while running tests that's usually a good hint you should write a new assertion
+8. While you can use XDebug while running tests that's usually a good hint you should write a new assertion or a new test method.
 9. Look around the test code and use it as an example.
 10. When in doubt call for help: you are working in a place of smart and helpful people and will get help.